 The Arecibo Observatory in Puerto Rico housed the world’s most sensitive and most powerful planetary radar system.
 Radar observations by Arecibo refined the orbits of over 850 near-Earth asteroids (NEAs) as well as characterized many of their shapes, sizes, spins, and surfaces.
 Arecibo planetary radar was invaluable in confirming the existence of NEAs with their own moons (i.e., binary and triple asteroid systems), verifying how sunlight slowly changes the orbits and spins of NEAs over time, and imaging a number of NASA spacecraft mission targets, including Bennu, explored by the OSIRIS-REx mission, and the Didymos binary system, target of the DART mission.

 This data repository includes information on NEAs studied by Arecibo, along with radar echo-power spectra and a sample of radar images when available.
 In some cases, when sufficient imaging of an NEA is available, an animation of a sequence of radar images is also provided.

-The Arecibo Observatory in Puerto Rico is a facility of the National Science Foundation.
-The Arecibo Observatory planetary radar project is fully funded by NASA through the Planetary Defense Coordination Office by a grant from the Near-Earth Object Observations program.
+The Arecibo Observatory in Puerto Rico was a facility of the National Science Foundation.
+The Arecibo Observatory planetary radar project was fully funded by NASA through the Planetary Defense Coordination Office by a grant from the Near-Earth Object Observations program.